cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

     PalmOS on the wrong foot and crash the emulator.
 In particular, this happens if a file is installed on a virtual Palm IIIc with PalmOS 3.5 while the launcher is active and the category menu is open.
--   Tungsten W requires a reset if accidentially turned off.
+-   The power switch on the Tungsten W does not operate correctly and is disabled.
+You'll have to do a reset in order to wake up the device if you acidentially power off the device.

 # Cloudpilot on the web